kingmaker-agm/laravel-many-to-many-self/README.md

 The `BelongsToManySelf` is a concrete/child/sub-class of the Eloquent `BelongsToMany` class.
 So, All the methods available on the `BelongsToMany` is also available on this Relation.

+## Known Issues
+The following Issues / Problems were found in this package or the underlying Database Engine.

+- the `has` and `whereHas` constraint will not work in **MySQL < v8.0.14**

 ## Contributing